lsst-ts/ts_xml/README.md

 * (https://github.com/lsst-ts/ts_sal)

-The SAL produces libraries in C++, LabVIEW, Java, PyDDS, and Python, for each CSC.
+The SAL produces libraries in C++, LabVIEW, and Java for each CSC.
 These libraries are then used by all the CSCs that need to publish or subscribe to any message topic.

 ### Installation and Usage